ros-controls/roadmap/design_drafts/hardware_access.md

 </joint>
 </ros2_control>
 ```
-The snippet above depicts a relative simple hardware setup, which a single actuator which controls one logical joint.
+The snippet above depicts a simple hardware setup, with a single actuator which controls one logical joint.
-The joint hereby is configured to be commanded in position values, whereas the state feedback is also position.
+The joint here is configured to be commanded in position values, whereas the state feedback is also position.

 If a joint is configured with a command or state interface the hardware is not supporting, a runtime error shall occur during startup.
 Opposite to it, a joint might be configured with only the minimal required interfaces even though the hardware might support additional interfaces (such as "current" or "voltage").